VeryGoodResearch/FoodDeliveryRecommender/README.md

 # FoodDeliveryRecommender
-Codes for paper "Recommender for Its Purpose: A Case Study on Food Delivery Recommendations".
+Codes for paper "Right Tool, Right Job: Recommendation for Repeat and Exploration Consumption in Food Delivery".

 Codes are all included in ``src/``.